 - Social Science requirement is satisfied in the Mass Communication Core

-- Mass Communication Core for Visual Communication program - complete the following courses for 18 crs:
+- Mass Communication Core for Digital Communication program - complete the following courses for 18 crs:

 - CMMN A100 Intro to Mass Communication